sonetto104/Peter-Regan-CI-PP2/README.md

 After either cloning or downloading the repository, you can have offline access to it by navigating to the directory where it was stored in your IDE.

+## Acknowledgment of Code From Other Sources

+This is generally commented in the relevant files but here is a list of sources for code that came from elsewhere:

+1. The HTML and CSS code related to the modals is heavily dependent on code from this source: https://www.freecodecamp.org/news/how-to-build-a-modal-with-javascript/
+2. A lot of the code that styles the h1, h2 and some of the p elements, as well as the quaver icon button comes from this source: https://codepen.io/mireille1306/pen/BawdXzY
+3. The CSS code that styles the submit button and the select elements comes from this source: https://www.w3schools.com/css/tryit.asp?filename=trycss_buttons_animate3
+4. The code for the event listener that monitors the user's selection from the select elements comes from this source: https://bobbyhadz.com/blog/javascript-select-onchange-get-value
+5. The code for the score incrementor was taken directly from the Code Institute Love Maths Walkthrough Project.

+## Issues With This Project That Could Be Improved

+I suspect there are more efficient ways to write some of the code I have written in my script.js file due to some blocks being repeated, however, I am not yet fluent enough with Javascript to be able to figure out what they are right now.
+Given the time frame for this project, I feel it is more likely that I would confuse and introduce problems to code that already works by trying to edit it at this tage.
+However, in future it would be worth exploring how I could make the script.js file more economical and easier to read.

+***Special Note Regarding Naming of Audio Tags in Assets Folder*** Though Code Institute recommends not using capital letters in file names in the marking criteria for this project, I do use capital letters in the naming of notes.
+This is because in the absence of being able to use a musical flat symbol in the filenames, I am using 'b' to stand for flat instead.
+However if I used all lower case letters to name notes in combination with this 'b', it would make it far more difficult to read the note names.
+Furthermore, it is conventional in music theory to write note names with capital letters.
+So while I do use capital letters which is not recommended, I argue that it is the lesser of two evils in this case and I still do not use spaces, as recommended, to facilitate ease using these files elsewhere.

+## Scope for Future Additions To Project

+1. This site could have varying difficulty levels.
+Giving the user the option to play the notes simultaneously would add a grade of difficulty.
+Offering the user three notes instead of a pair would require them to identify two intervals rather than one, again adding a grade of difficulty.
+These could also be played separately or simultaneously.
+This would involve the addition of further controls and Javascript in order to allow the user to choose the conditions of difficulty.
+2. A wider range of notes could be added.
+Currently this site tests intervals only within the range of one octave.
+Expanding the range by one octave more would allow the user to also test their recognition of compound intervals.
+This would also increase the frequency of some intervals which are currently underrepresented.
+Having only a one octave range limits the likely frequency of 7th and octave intervals.
+Though I was aware of these possibilities in building the project, I decided that they were slightly too ambitious for my current Javascript abilities.
+However, I would enjoy adding them in future.